ChuaRosal30/CSTest/README.md

 # Phase 4: Psuedocode Writing
 # Step 1: Gather the statistics, environmental conditions, and the past flood history data of each province.

-# Step 2: Analyze the data and identify the provinces most prone to flooding.
+# Step 2: Analyze the data and identify the risk provided by the statistics provide.

 # Step 3: With the analyzed data, color code the province based on the percentage of how likely the place is to be flooded by low ( green - not serious), intermediate (not very serious), and critical (very serious), to see which area is to be most prioritized.